Skip to main content

 docker compose up -d

 RustFS provides S3-compatible object storage for file uploads in Formbricks.
-If you want to enable features like image uploads, survey file uploads, or custom logos, you can run RustFS alongside Formbricks while keeping the existing S3_* environment variables.
+It is not required for the baseline Docker setup.
+Add it only when you want features like image uploads, survey file uploads, or custom logos.

 For a broader overview of file storage options and required environment variables, see our File Uploads Configuration guide.